hummingbot/hummingbot/documentation/docs/operation/commands/order_book.md

         395.75      2.9788     396.08     1.21638
 ```

-By default, running `order_book` command shows only the maker market in cross-exchange strategy or primary market when using arbitrage.
+By default, the `order_book` command shows only the maker market in cross-exchange strategy or primary market when using arbitrage.

 Optional arguments `--exchange` and `--market` allows you to check the order book of the taker market or secondary market.